-The amendments to the Companies Act have introduced three completely new chapters and sets of rules into Serbian corporate law: (a) the rules on cross-border mergers, which would (generally) be allowed between Serbian companies (an LLC or a joint-stock company) and another company from the EU or EEA; (b) the rules on European joint-stock companies (Societas Europea), which could now be incorporated in Serbia pursuant to Council Regulation (EC) No 2157/2001 dated 8 October 2001; and (c) the rules on European Economic Interest Group(ing) (EEIG), which could now be incorporated in Serbia pursuant to Council Regulation (EEC) No 2137/85 dated 25 July 1985.
-Those chapters and sets of rules have been introduced as part of the Serbian EU accession process and will only come into force in Serbia on 1 January 2022.
+Finally, the changes to the Companies Act from 2018 introduced three completely new chapters and sets of rules into the Serbian corporate law: (a) the rules on cross-border mergers, which would (generally) be allowed between Serbian companies (an LLC or a joint-stock company) and another company from the EU or EEA; (b) the rules on European joint-stock companies (Societas Europea), which could now be incorporated in Serbia pursuant to Council Regulation (EC) No 2157/2001 dated 8 October 2001; and (c) the rules on European Economic Interest Group(ing) (EEIG), which could now be incorporated in Serbia pursuant to Council Regulation (EEC) No 2137/85 dated 25 July 1985.
+Those chapters and set of rules were introduced as part of the Serbian EU accession process.
+The applicability and effectiveness of those rules have been deferred to 1 January 2025.